Neoteroi/BlackSheep-Docs/docs/getting-started.md

 ```

 Route parameters are by default treated as strings, but BlackSheep supports
-automatic parsing of values, when function arguments are annotated using
+automatic parsing of values when function arguments are annotated using
 built-in [`typing` annotations](https://docs.python.org/3/library/typing.html).
 For example, to define a route that handles integer route parameters and
 returns `HTTP 400 Bad Request` for invalid values, it is sufficient to decorate